Monitoring your blood pressure at home is one easy way to screen for hypertension | HealthDiscovery.org

 Hyper(tension) Vigilance

 Regular blood pressure monitoring is the best way to detect this silent killer, especially if you have one or more risk factors.
-As with so many aspects of health and well-being, an annual doctor visit is a great place to start and will provide a blood pressure screening (and is provided without cost sharing in most health insurance plans).
-Contact your employee advocacy team with any questions or for help finding a high-quality primary care physician.
+As with so many aspects of health and well-being, an annual doctor visit is a great place to start and will provide a blood pressure screening baseline.
+This annual visit is provided without cost sharing on most health insurance plans.
+Contact your employee advocacy team with any questions or help finding a high-quality primary care physician.

 Ask your employer if they sponsor workplace health fairs or other wellness initiatives.
-These could focus on identifying and educating on specific conditions like high blood pressure or may cover a variety of wellness topics.
-Common programs like weight loss initiatives, exercise incentives or dietary education can address underlying risk factors for the condition.
+These could focus on identifying and educating about specific conditions like high blood pressure or may cover any number of wellness topics.
+Common programs like weight loss initiatives, exercise incentives or dietary education can address underlying risk factors for hypertension.

-It’s a smart habit to self-monitor your blood pressure at home (follow these tips!).
+It’s a smart habit to self-monitor your blood pressure at home.
 It’s cheap, easy and can help reduce your risk of complications.

 Andrew works at WSFS Bank where he serves as Internal Communications Manager.
 Andrew is a former Marketing Communications Manager of Corporate Synergies.
 Perennial reader and former professor, Andrew holds a Master of Fine Arts in writing.